department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Service-Disabled Veterans Insurance (S-DVI).
 See [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using acronyms on VA.gov.

 service member: Two words, lowercase.
-This follows the DOD style guide as well as OPIA guidance.
+This follows the Department of Defense style guide as well as guidance from the VA Office of Public and Intergovernmental Affairs (OPIA).
 - **Exception:** When it appears as part of a branded product or program name, like Servicemembers’ Group Life Insurance (SGLI).

 Servicemembers’ Group Life Insurance (SGLI).
 Note that the word Servicemembers’ is plural with a plural possessive apostrophe.
 Because this is a proper noun, we follow the "Servicemember" spelling here, instead of our house style, "service member."